ESRC Postdoctoral Fellowship

 Baring Court, University of Exeter St Luke's Campus, Heavitree Road, Exeter, EX1 2LU, UK

 Coming from a background in education, my research interests have developed to move towards a focus on Education for Sustainable Development (ESD).
-I am interested in how education, both formal and informal can help develop sustainable competencies in people.
+I am interested in how education, both formal and informal can help develop sustainable competencies in individuals.
 I am also interested in ways we can reconnect people to our natural surroundings and the benefits that arise from this, in turn linking this into developing effective education for positive social change.

 Following on from my MSc I worked again with The Centre for Sustainable Futures on an ongoing research project ‘What happens to the sustainably educated’.
-The research aims to gain a deeper understanding of the sustainability education work at Plymouth University, beyond the traditional student experience and develop a longer term understanding of ESD teaching and learning approaches.
+The research aims to gain a deeper understanding of the sustainability education work at Plymouth University, beyond the traditional student experience and develop a long term understanding of ESD teaching and learning approaches.

 Broad research specialisms: